If you spend a lot of time in the wilds, a trusty GPS device should be one of the first things you pack for your adventures.

 Size and Weight

 If you’re of a minimalist persuasion, we recommend the Garmin inReach Mini, which weighs next to nothing and can fit into a shirt pocket.
-If you’re happy to carry a little extra weight and bulk in return for better graphics and a larger screen, then we recommend more feature-rich handheld devices like the Garmin Montana 700i or Garmin GPSMAP 66i.
+If you’re happy to carry a little extra weight and bulk in return for better graphics and a larger screen, then we recommend more feature-rich portable GPS device like the Garmin Montana 700i or Garmin GPSMAP 66i.

 User Interface